e-hengirmen/Huffman-Coding/README.md

 ## How do I use it?

-### Run shell script with:
+1. Run below script with using favourate shell:

     ./Huffman.sh

-After running the script you can use archive command to compress the file you want like this:
+1. After running the script you can use archive command below to compress the file you want:

     ./archive {filename}

-And to decompress the compressed file use the extract command like below:
+1. And to decompress the compressed file use the extract command below:

     ./extract {filename}

+* If you want to check size of a file use the commands below

+    g++ size_checker.cpp -o check_size
+    ./check_size {filename}

 ## Shortcomings
 * Huffman.cpp does not compress multiple files